-Lena Halounová, Karel Vepřek, Martin Řehák Dept. of Mapping and Cartography Faculty of Civil Engineering, CTU in Prague Prague, Czech Republic e-mail: lena.halounova@fsv.cvut.cz
+Lena Halounová, Karel Vepřek, Martin Řehák Dept. of Mapping and Cartography Faculty of Civil Engineering, CTU in Prague Prague, Czech Republic

 Abstract-There are many indicators of sustainable development of towns defined by urban specialists, sociologists, economists, etc. The paper presents the first part of a project whose goal is to find indicators of harmonic development of towns based on analysis of forty years development of fifty Czech towns.
 The indicators are studied in land use spatial changes, demography and road traffic intensity changes.
 First ten towns were processed for the period between 1970 and 2009 being mapped in general urban land use classes and related to the measured road density.
-City land use class areas were derived from combination of actual and historical city plans and remote sensing data using GIS tools.
+City land use class areas were derived from combination of actual and historical city plans and remote sensing data using geographic information system tools.
 It was found that the traffic intensity within towns and to and from towns is more dependent on existence of close highways and by-pass roads unlike number of inhabitants, e.g. Political changes from the communist regime to the democratic one was also an important breakpoint in the city developments.
 Increase of the road traffic intensity and enlarging of residential areas are features proving the fact.
 The paper presents a methodology of spatial mapping of land use classes utilized for determination of town development.
-The town developments and their relation to road traffic is presented on maps and graphs.
+The city developments and their relation to road traffic are documented on maps and graphs.

-Keywords-GIS, remote sensing data, city plan, number of inhabitants, urban model, land use, road traffic intensity, coincidence table, multicorrelational analysis
+Keywords-GIS; remote sensing data; city plan; number of inhabitants; urban model; land use; road traffic intensity